ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.7 =
+* Feature - New bulk actions to postpone and cancel multiple events.
+* Feature - Add date of birth to player importer.
+* Feature - Automatically select the home team's venue as the default venue when importing fixtures.
+* Feature - Add ability to turn on comment for team profiles.
+* Feature - Filter league tables by event status.
+* Tweak - When an icon is used for player performance, display the icon in player lists and profiles.
+* Tweak - Add title attribute for player statistic icons.
+* Tweak - Default stylesheet sorting icon width.
+* Fix - Icon color picker rendering issue.
+* Fix - Image selector not working for player statistics.
+* Fix - Enqueue scripts and styles for OpenStreetMap when used in shortcodes.
+* Localization - Add translation options for countdown units.

 = 2.6.21 =
 * Tweak - Use Google Maps in front end only to prevent errors in admin.